tetteykn/UltimateTrainer/README.md

 If the driver fails to load, follow these steps:

 #### Step 1: Add Antivirus Exclusion
-Create an exception for `TrainerAppLauncher.exe` in your antivirus software.
+Create an exception for `TrainerAppLoader.exe` in your antivirus software.

 #### Step 2: Disable Vulnerable Driver Blocklist